“Art is communication.” Madeleine L’Engle

 Networking And Building Community

-Every part of our lives have connections links with others, to those who affect us in one way or another.
+Every part of our lives has connections links with others, to those who affect us in one way or another.

 We relate with family, friends, schoolmates, teachers, professors, work and job colleagues, and business associates.